Check here regularly for an updated list of our policies and FAQ.

 Pacific Media Expo (PMX) is a convention.
 Pricing for conventions is something like a carnival, except that most of the attractions don’t have their own tickets.
 You just need to show your membership badge at the door to get in.
 Some events are open to the public (no badge required, but some may have their own tickets).
 Other events are premium and require a badge as well as their own tickets.

 The programming schedule is more like a trade show or culture/film festival.
 Areas where things are sold tend to run all day, or at least for many hours.
 Premiere events usually happen at one set time.
 Programming tracks run all day and have many different features, usually with a similar theme.
 A convention badge gets you into nearly all of these.
-Exceptions should be posted at the door of each event that has its own tickets.
+Exceptions will be posted at the door of each event that has its own tickets.

 There is a sliding discount scale as more days are added to your badge.
 If you had so much fun that you want to upgrade your badge for the next day, just go to PMX Registration by 8:00 p.m. on Saturday or Sunday.
 Upgrades cost only the price difference between your old and new badge; there is no upgrade fee.

-Click here for our Exhibitor FAQ.
+Click here for our Dealer FAQ.

 Click here for our Swap Meet FAQ